motiwari/BanditPAM/docs/install_mac.md

  - Homebrew: via `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"`
  - LLVM's `clang`: via `brew install llvm`
  - The OpenMP and and Armadillo libraries: via `brew install libomp armadillo`
+ - CARMA: via the instructions in the [quickstart](https://github.com/ThrunGroup/BanditPAM#install-the-repo-and-its-dependencies)
  - Python3: if not installed, we recommend installing Python3 via [Anaconda](https://www.anaconda.com/products/individual), which is CPython compiled with `clang`
  - `pip` for your Python3 installation; this should be completed if installing via Anaconda above
  - The necessary python packages: via `pip install -r requirements.txt`